 In January 1920, Edna completed an army form detailing William’s living relatives but it isn’t very clear and somewhat confusing.
 She lists herself as the widow, Mrs Edna Townley and she lists his children as Lillian, Edna and William.
 They all lived at 38 Kingsley Road, Garden City.
 His parents were John J Townley and his mother was Mary Townley.

-Two Flintshire WW1 Index Cards were made out for William in different parishes, one Sealand which states that William was killed accidently on the 16th July 1918 and was signed by Edna (his wife) on the 24th September 1919 and the other, Queensferry F 28 which agrees with the date on other documents above, but is not signed or dated, but on the reverse “Address sent 21st February 1921.
+Two Flintshire WW1 Index Cards were made out for William in different parishes, one Sealand which states that William was killed accidently on the 16th July 1918 and was signed by Edna (his wife) on the 24th September 1919.
+The other, Queensferry F 28 agrees with the date on other documents above, but is not signed or dated, but on the reverse “Address sent 21st February 1921.
 To be entered on lists when received.”
 Large “E” written on card.
 Both cards have the same address, 38, Kingsley Road, Sealand on first card and 38, Kingsley Road, Garden City, Queensferry written on the latter.

 William was also named on St. Ethelwold’s Church Screen, left of the Alter, in the Lady Chapel, the War Memorial Plaque in St. Andrew’s Church and the North Wales Memorial Arch (Panels) in Bangor.